ezodude/highland-piper/README.md

 # highland-piper

-Create first class pipelines that enable abort and finalize logic.
+Create first class pipelines that enable abort and finalise logic.

 Use pure functions to create complex workflows and optimise data processing.